AimJ-dilini/chatgpt_app/README.md

 - Without a backend server, this app **will not** receive any AI responses.
 - You must create and connect your own backend server (using Node.js + Express) to fully use the app.
 - Keep your OpenAI API key **safe** — never add it to the Flutter app code.
-- The backend server project for this is private repository
+- *(The backend server for this app is hosted in a private repository.)*

 ---